Ukraine woman pilot Savchenko in middle of media war

 In the middle of it all is fashion designer-turned-air force helicopter pilot Nadiya Savchenko, 33.

 Reportedly a member of a volunteer battalion fighting pro-Russia separatists near Luhansk in eastern Ukraine, the Russian authorities have charged her with complicity in the killing of two Russian TV journalists while taking part in a rebel checkpoint.

-Ukraine accuses Russia of abducting her and has demanded her release.'Save our girl'
+Ukraine accuses Russia of abducting her and has demanded her release.

 The pilot's cause has become the subject of an impassioned Ukrainian social media campaign portraying her as a national hero.

 Since news of her arrest first surfaced on 19 June, the hashtag #SaveOurGirl has generated more than 15,000 of tweets - apparently inspired by a worldwide campaign in support of Nigerian schoolgirls captured by Boko Haram militants.

 Most outrage seems to focus on her mysterious appearance in Russian custody after being captured by separatists on Ukrainian territory.